Parliament of Singapore: Sessions

 Parliament convenes when it is in session.
 The first session of a particular Parliament commences when Parliament meets after being formed following a general election.
 Each year there must be at least one session, and not more than six months must intervene between the last sitting of Parliament in any session and the first sitting in the next session.
 Each Parliament generally has two sessions, although the Seventh Parliament had three sessions: 9 January 1989 to 2 April 1990, 7 June 1990 to 29 January 1991, and 22 February to 14 August 1991.
 A session usually opens with an address by the president drafted by the Cabinet, which sets out the Government's agenda for the session.

 A Parliamentary session concludes in one of two ways.
 First, the president, on Cabinet's advice, may prorogue Parliament by proclamation in the Government Gazette.
 Prorogation has the effect of suspending the sitting of Parliament, but MPs retain their seats and it is not necessary for an election to be held.
-Uncompleted Parliamentary business is not affected by a prorogation, and is carried over from one session to the next.
-For instance, Standing Order 88(1) of the Standing Orders of Parliament states: "A Bill before Parliament shall not lapse upon the prorogation of Parliament and all business and proceedings connected therewith shall be carried over to the next session of the same Parliament and continue from the stage that it had reached in the preceding session."
 The period between sessions is called a recess.
+All pending proceedings on a draft law that has already been introduced in Parliament at this point will not lapse but will be carried over to the new session.
+However, all pending questions and motions submitted by MPs at the time of prorogation will lapse and have to be refiled in the new session of Parliament.

 Secondly, a session terminates when Parliament is dissolved.
 A dissolution puts an end to a particular Parliament, and all unfinished business is expunged.
 Dissolution occurs in the following circumstances: